pravega/pravega/documentation/src/docs/deployment/run-local.md

 ### From Source

-- 1.The Pravega source code needs to be checked out:
+The Pravega source code needs to be checked out:

 ```
 git clone https://github.com/pravega/pravega.git
 cd pravega
 ```

-- 2. Compile Pravega and start the standalone deployment:
+Compile Pravega and start the standalone deployment:

 ```
 ./gradlew startStandalone